nvanselow/rails-practice-airports/README.md

 - `git fetch --all` (this pulls down all the remote branches on GitHub for this repo)
 - `git checkout live-solution` (this checks out the live solution of the code)

-You can also view all the stuff we added/changed on Github [here](https://github.com/.

 ##App Functionality
 - [] An airport has to have a name, location (that includes city and state).
 It can optionally have a description.